xuchen66/sphinx-emdocs/source/serialEM-note-make-all-LMM-maps.rst

     cat = { 2 3 4 5 6 7 }
     name = { 56-g1 56-g2 56-g3 56-g4 54-g2 54-g4 }

 Here you define folder location, cartridge #, and sample names.
+The map filename will have the info in it, such as `LMM-Car2-56-g1.st`.

 7. Now run the Script **LMMCars** as below: